ruiseixasm/JsonTalkie/README.md

 ## Python Command Line
 ### JsonTalkiePy repository with command line as Talker
    - Talker in [JsonTalkiePy](https://github.com/ruiseixasm/JsonTalkiePy)
+   - Got the the page above for more details concerning its usage

 ### Typical usage
 ```bash